 The Company maintains a substantial inventory of finished products to satisfy customers' prompt delivery requirements.
 As is customary in the industry, the Company provides payment terms to most of its customers that exceed terms that it receives from its suppliers.
 In general, the Company's standard payment terms result in the collection of a significant majority of net sales within approximately 75 days of the date of the invoice.
 Therefore, the Company's liquidity needs have generally consisted of working capital necessary to finance receivables and inventory.
 Capital expenditures have historically been necessary to expand and update the production capacity of the Company's manufacturing operations.
-The Company has historically satisfied its liquidity and capital expenditure needs with cash generated from operations, borrowings under its various debt arrangements and sales of its common stock.
-We believe that the Company has sufficient liquidity, and will continue to have sufficient liquidity beyond the short-term outlook, and do not believe COVID-19, or any of its ongoing variants, will materially impact our liquidity, but we continue to assess the COVID-19 pandemic and any ongoing variants and their impact on our business, including on our customer base and suppliers.
+The Company has historically satisfied its liquidity and capital expenditure needs with cash generated from operations and borrowings under its various debt arrangements.
+We believe that the Company has sufficient liquidity, and will continue to have sufficient liquidity beyond the short-term outlook.

-At December 31, 2022 and 2021, the Company had no debt outstanding.
+At December 31, 2023 and 2022, the Company had no debt outstanding.